Asymptotic Geometry of Four-Dimensional Steady Solitons: Scalar curvature along integral curves of

-In \cite{BCMZ23}, it has been proven that for $\kappa$-noncollapsed steady solitons in dimension 4 with bounded curvature, the volume growth must $\gtrsim r^{5/2}$, where $r$ is the distance from a fixed basepoint.
+Since $\eta$ was arbitrary, we conclude that $s_kR(\Phi_{-s_k}(q))\to 1$.
+Because $s_k\to\infty$ was arbitrary, this proves \eqref{eqn:linear-scalar-bound-100}. \end{proof} In \cite{BCMZ23}, it was proved that for $\kappa$-noncollapsed steady solitons in dimension 4 with bounded curvature, the volume growth must $\gtrsim r^{5/2}$, where $r$ is the distance from a fixed basepoint.
 The volume growth on $\Bry^4$ is $\sim r^{5/2}$.
-We now show that under assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, the growth must be strictly faster than that of $\Bry^4$.
-In particular, this throws some light on the volume growth on the flying wings constructed by Lai \cite{Lai24}. \begin{corollary} We have
+We now show that under Assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, the growth must be strictly faster than that of $\Bry^4$.
+In particular, this gives some information on the volume growth on the flying wings constructed by Lai \cite{Lai24}. \begin{corollary} We have